Cristianetaniguti/Reads2Map/README.md

 - ref_bwt: index made by bwa index
 - ref_ann: index made by bwa index
 - ref_pac: index made by bwa index

+You can use docker images to create this indexes, see in `Run SimulatedReads workflow`.

 *empirical.dataset*
 - samples_info: tsv file with first column with path to fastq file, second column with sample names and third column with sample names and lane specifications.